somsubhro/somsubhro.github.io/struggles.md

 High level steps:
 * Definitely remove the ACL from the bucket in account `123456789012`
-* When setting up the Glue crawler, create a IAM role in account `456789012345` as below:
+* Before setting up the Glue crawler, first prepare the cross account access role for Glue crawler in account `456789012345`.
+Do that by first creating an IAM policy in account `456789012345` as below:

 ```
 {